guinetn/basecamp/assets/chapters/code/uml.md

 #### COMPOSITION
 is allowing properties of your classes to be filled, e.g. MyCompany.Person.
 A own an instance of B. B cannot exists without A
+Gang of Four’s advice on this point: “Favor object composition over class inheritance”

 Composition denotes an ownership "is-a-part-of" relationship between objects using instance variables that are references to other objects